benjaminwesson-okta/api/docs/getting_started/getting_a_token.md

 ## Token Deactivation

-If a user account is deactivated in Okta, the API Token is deactivated at the same time.
+If a user account is deactivated in Okta, the API Token is deprovisioned at the same time.